 Novantrone® (mitoxantrone hydrochloride) is a synthetic anticancer agent for intravenous use.
-Novantrone is indicated for reducing neurologic disability and/or the frequency of clinical relapses in patients with secondary (chronic) progressive, progressive relapsing, or worsening relapsing-remitting multiple sclerosis (MS).
-This kind of MS is characterized by gradually increasing disability and those whose neurologic status is significantly abnormal between relapses.
-Novantrone is not indicated for treatment of primary progressive multiple sclerosis.
+Novantrone is approved to treat reducing neurologic disability and/or the frequency of clinical relapses in patients with secondary progressive multiple sclerosis (SPMS) or worsening relapsing-remitting multiple sclerosis (RRMS).
+Novantrone is not indicated for treatment of primary progressive multiple sclerosis.1

 Novantrone is a chemotherapy medication used as a disease-modifying drug (DMD) to reduce the number of MS relapses.
-It suppresses the body’s immune system during treatment and depletes the number of cells that attack myelin around the nerves.
-This therapy gives the body a chance to rest and repair.
+It suppresses the body's immune system during treatment and depletes the number of cells that attack myelin around the nerves.1

 Many clinical trials evaluated the safety and efficacy of Novantrone.
-The most common side effects experienced by those taking Novantrone include:
+The most common side effects experienced by those taking Novantrone include:1

 - Nausea and vomiting

 - Hair thinning